-Obesity is a major risk factor for osteoarthritis, the most common form of arthritis and a leading cause of disability in the U.S. Although conventional wisdom holds that increased pressure on joints from carrying excess weight causes osteoarthritis, this is far from a complete answer.
+The chances of developing osteoarthritis increase as we age, put on weight, or injure our joints.
+Although conventional wisdom holds that increased pressure on joints from carrying excess weight causes osteoarthritis, this is far from a complete answer.
 Recent discoveries suggest that fat itself is a critical mediator of the disease.
-Fat is not just excess energy from food hanging around your waist.
-Rather, fat can act like an organ by releasing molecules that affect how the body functions.
+Fat is not just storing excess energy from food.
+Rather, fat acts like an organ by releasing molecules that affect how the body functions.
 When the body has too much fat, it can release molecules that activate immune cells and cause inflammation.

 B.A., Harvard University, Cambridge, MA, 1996